 Phase 2: Days 2–7 – The First Week

-Things are still swollen, but not as bad as day one.
-Bruising might start changing color — that’s a good sign of healing.
+Things are still swollen areas, but not as bad as day one.
+Bruising might start changing color — that’s a good sign of proper healing.

 What to expect: